MicrosoftDocs/quantum-docs-pr/articles/libraries/algorithms.md

 One may also provide oracles `StateOracle` and `ObliviousOracle` instead of reflections via a call to `AmpAmpObliviousByOraclePhases`.

 It is also worth noting that traditional Amplitude Amplification is just a speical case of these routines where `ObliviousOracle` is the identity operator and there are no system qubits (i.e., `systemRegister` is empty).
-If you wish to obtain phases for partial reflections (e.g., for Grover search), the function `AmpAmpPhasesStandard`.
-Please refer to `ExampleGrover.qb` for a sample implemetation of this.
+If you wish to obtain phases for partial reflections (e.g., for Grover search), the function `AmpAmpPhasesStandard` is available.
+Please refer to `ExampleGrover.qb` for a sample implemetation.

 We relate the single-qubit rotation phases to the reflection operator phases as described in the paper by [G.H.
 Low, I. L. Chuang](https://arxiv.org/abs/1707.05391).
 The fixed point phases that are used are detailed in [Yoder, Low and Chuang](https://arxiv.org/abs/1409.3305) along with the phases in [Low, Yoder and Chuang](https://arxiv.org/abs/1603.03996).